Your Medicare Coverage

 Your costs in Original Medicare

-Medicare pays suppliers a monthly fee for providing all medically necessary oxygen and oxygen equipment, including accessories and supplies like tubing or a mouthpiece.
-After 36 months of continuous use, Medicare stops making rental payments for the oxygen equipment, but, in almost all circumstances, you'll continue to get the oxygen equipment, accessories, and supplies from the same supplier with no rental charge until the end of the reasonable useful lifetime of the oxygen equipment (generally 5 years after the date that the equipment was delivered to you).
+Medicare pays suppliers a monthly fee for providing all medically necessary oxygen and oxygen equipment, including accessories like tubing or a mouthpiece.
+After 36 months of continuous use, Medicare stops making rental payments for the oxygen equipment and accessories, but, in almost all circumstances, you'll continue to get the oxygen, oxygen equipment, and accessories from the same supplier with no rental charge until the end of the reasonable useful lifetime of the oxygen equipment (generally 5 years after the date that the equipment was delivered to you).

 Competitive Bidding Program

-If you've been renting your equipment for 27 to 35 months and you switch to a Medicare-contract supplier, you may have to pay for renting the equipment for a few months longer than expected (from one to nine months beyond the 36 month period) before your rental payments stop.
-This will result in additional months of coinsurance .
-However, the amount you pay will be lower than before because the amount you'll pay will be based on the new payment rates under the Competitive Bidding Program.
+If you've been renting your equipment for 27 to 35 months when contracts start in your area and you switch to a Medicare contract supplier, you may have to pay for renting the equipment for a few months longer than expected (from one to nine months beyond the 36 month period) before your rental payments stop.
+This will result in additional months of coinsurance.
+However, the amount you pay may be lower than before because the amount you'll pay will be based on the new payment rates under the Competitive Bidding Program.
 Talk with your new supplier about how this affects you.

 If you've been renting your equipment for 36 months, you don't need to do anything.
 Your current supplier must continue to provide your equipment at no additional rental charge until the equipment needs to be replaced because it has reached the end of its reasonable useful lifetime.
 When your old equipment needs to be replaced because it's too old, you must get replacement equipment from a contract supplier.